-- With the outboard still in the water, disconnect the fuel line from the outboard and run engine until it stops.
+With the outboard still in the water, disconnect the remote fuel line and run engine until it stops.
 This will drain fuel from the carburetor.
+Install the protector cap over the fuel connector.

-Remove outboard from the boat and hold upright until all cooling water is drained out. - 2.
-To prevent problems which can be caused by oil entering the cylinders from the sump, transport and store the outboard only in one of the three positions shown.
+- a Protector cap - Remove outboard and hold it upright until the water is drained out.
+Keep the outboard in an upright position when carrying.